 Viscount and Viscountess

 This the fourth grade in the peerage.
-A viscount is, in conversation, referred to as Lord (Chelmsford) rather than the Viscount Chelmsford.
+A viscount is, in conversation, referred to as Lord (Tilney) rather than the Viscount Tilney.

 There are two viscountcies where an 'of' is used in the title: the Viscount of Arbuthnott, and the Viscount of Oxfuird.

 Ecclesiastical, ambassadorial and armed forces ranks precede a viscount's rank in correspondence.
 For example, Major-General the Viscount .........

 When a viscount is also a privy counsellor or has received a knighthood he may use the appropriate post-nominal letters.

 The wife of a viscount is a viscountess and is known as Lady (Tilney).
 Use of the title viscountess in speech is socially incorrect unless it needs to be specifically mentioned, for example in a list of patrons.